mathigon/textbooks/polygons-and-polyhedra/content.md

       x-media(lightbox, credit="© Depositphotos / cbenjasuwan", src="/resources/polygons-and-polyhedra/images/tessellations/tortoise.jpg", width="200", height="200")
       p.caption Shell of a tortoise

-  p And, of course, humans have copied many of these natural patterns in architecture and technology:
+And, of course, humans have copied many of these natural patterns in architecture and technology:

   .row
     div(style="width: 200px")